A Must Read!

 • Entries not abiding by the requirements will be pulled the evening of the event by parade organizers.

-• Once an entry has won a prize or award, that same entry will not be eligible to win again.
+• Once an entry has won a prize or award, that same entry will not be eligible to win again unless changes have been made to the original lighting and display.

 • All entries are required to provide a person to walk and carry an entry number for identification before the spotters and the judges.
 This person must be dressed in black (black pants, black shirt, black shoes).
 If an entry does not have a walking marshal the night of the parade, that unit or group will be pulled.

-• Walking marshals are required to be over the age of 16 and walk approximately ten feet in front of the entry.
+• Walking marshals are required to be over the age of 16 and walk approximately fifteen feet in front of the entry.

 • All entries must be able to travel at a speed of at least two miles per